Baltimore Oriole

 Bullock's Oriole

-The western counterpart; males have an orange face with a black line through the eye, rather than a solid black hood.
+The western counterpart; males have an orange face with a black eye-line, unlike the solid black head of the Baltimore.

 Orchard Oriole